 Support Science Achievement in Your Favorite School District!

-Are you willing to help your favorite high school honor an outstanding junior for their scientific achievement?
 The Alumni Society of the University of Minnesota College of Food, Agricultural and Natural Resource Sciences (CFANS) welcomes your help to expand its Norman Borlaug Science Achievement Award program, established in 2005.
 It recognizes a deserving high school junior who excels at science.
+Help your favorite high school honor an outstanding junior for their scientific achievement.

-In addition to receiving a thought-provoking book and award certificate the recipient is recognized for excellence in science—recognition that is surprisingly rare in high school awards programs.
+The CFANS Norman Borlaug Science Achievement Award goes a step beyond.
+Instead of selecting a senior, this award is given to a junior, who still has open options for college selection.
+A University of MN alumnus often authors the NBSAA book awarded.
+In addition to receiving a thought-provoking book and award certificate, the recipient is recognized for excellence in science—recognition that is surprisingly rare in high school awards programs.
+As a bonus, the participating high school receives a copy of the same book for their library.
 The student also benefits from establishing connections to the University of Minnesota and CFANS, as well as helpful alumni.
 Additionally, a $1,000 scholarship will be awarded to each recipient upon his/ her successful enrollment in the College of Food, Agricultural and Natural Resource Sciences at the University of Minnesota.